CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_04_Lab1_Ex01_Deploy_Defender_Endpoint.md

     ![Picture 1](../Media/SC200-img1.png)

     >**Note:** If you do not see the **Device discovery** option under **Settings**, log out by selecting the top-right circle with your account initials and clicking **Sign out**.
 Other options to try include refreshing the page with **Ctrl+F5**, waiting for **30-45 minutes**, or opening the page in **InPrivate** mode.
 Then, log in again with your **Tenant Email** credentials.

+    >**Note:** If the option is still not visible after trying these steps, it may be an issue with the Defender portal.
+In that case, please contact Cloudlabs-Support@spektrasystems.com for assistance.

 1. In the Discovery setup make sure **Standard discovery (recommended)** is selected.